tom-mi/iBrew/README.md

 ## Introduction
 iBrew is a (python) interface to iKettle 2.0 and Smarter Coffee devices.
 It includes a console, monitor, command line interface, web interface and rest api.
 You can also use it in your own code. iKettle 2.0 v19 and SmarterCoffee v20 tested at the moment.
 Please share any other discoveries you made!

 This means your machine is free!
 You can connect it yourself and do whatever you want with it.
 Like interface it with your favorite smarthome controller!

    Signed Me!

 #### Versions
- * v0.0 Bean Grinder Pack
+ * PHASE 1: [BRAINSTORMING] v0.0 Bean Grinder Pack
- * v0.1 White Tealeaf Edition
+ * PHASE 2: [PROTOTYPE]     v0.1 White Tealeaf Edition
- * v0.2 Tea Noire Sweet
+ * PHASE 3: [PROTOCOL]      v0.2 Tea Noire Sweet
- * v0.3 Kettle Rattle
+ * PHASE 4: [CONSOLE]       v0.3 Kettle Rattle
- * v0.4 Brewing on the 7th day (rest & web interface) <-- CURRENT VERSION
+ * PHASE 5: [WEB]           v0.4 Brewing on the 7th day
- * v0.5 Dumb Dump Limited Collector Edition (numbered, signed by author)
+ * PHASE 6: [PRERELEASE]    v0.5 Dumb Dump Limited Collector Edition (numbered, signed by author)
- * v1.0 Out of order! (the final cut) <-- 2017 NEVER TOUCH THE CODE AGAIN VERSION
+ * PHASE 7: [FINALCUT]      v1.0 Out of order!

 #### Upcoming for the last 3 versions
  * Timers protocol